adonini/WeatherStation/README.md

 To stop the container: `docker-compose -f docker_compose_mongo.yaml down`

-The option `-d` detach the docker-compose, so that the container is being running in the background.
+The option `-d` detach the docker-compose, so that the container is being run in the background.

 To list the running containers: `docker ps`.